BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/tables.md

 But now, we have a problem, the 1st index is now void, which can be unfavourable in some situations.
 To avoid this we can use the remove function provided by the [table][2] lib

-table.remove(array, position) takes 2 arguments, the array and the position.
+table.remove(array, position) takes 2 arguments, the array, and the position.
 What's cool about this function is it shifts down the rest of the elements in the array.
 If you didn't understand what I just said, here's a drawing I made in 5 minutes.

 <img src=https://github.com/Rodevs-Helpers/Helpers-Documents/blob/editing/images/table.remove.png?raw=true width="500" height="500"/>